AlexandreSajus/Line-Following-Robot/README.md

 # Line Following Robot
-Developping an autonomous line following robot that is capable to navigate lines, intersections and roundabouts as part of a project at CentraleSupélec
+Winning an autonomous line following robot competition at CentraleSupélec.
+The robot is capable of navigating lines, intersections and roundabouts

 ![](media/robot.png)